51Degrees/specifications/pipeline-specification/features/web-integration.md

 A client connecting to a web server that uses a Pipeline API with web integration will typically be directed to download a script such as 51Degrees.core.js.
 The local cache will not have this as it is the first request.
-Proxy and server caches must never cache this resource, so will also be cache misses.
+Proxy and server caches will never cache this resource, so will also be cache misses.
 The web integration code will intercept the request on the server and serve the JavaScript that is produced by the JavaScript Builder Element in the Pipeline.